nishtha47/ETL_Project_Data/README.md

 	2.Retrieve book details via API.
 	3.Validate status code is 400 (Bad Request).
 	4.Ensure response contains error message = "Invalid ISBN".

 📌 Expectation: API should return a 400 error with a message "Invalid ISBN" for incorrect ISBNs.

 3. Datavalidationsteps.java: The Datavalidationsteps.java file defines step definitions for validating patient data after merging files.
 It ensures that the merged data adheres to specific business rules, such as uniqueness of PatientID, proper ClaimAmount values, and valid ClaimID formats.

     **Key Responsibilities of Datavalidationsteps.java**

 	1.Merge Patient Data using Filemerger.mergeFiles().

 	2.Check for missing or invalid fields (e.g., PatientID, ClaimAmount, PatientName).

 	3.Enforce data validation rules, including:

-	4.Uniqueness of PatientID
+		-Uniqueness of PatientID
-	5.No special characters in PatientName
+		-No special characters in PatientName
-	6.ClaimAmount greater than zero and within a reasonable range 7.Correct format of ClaimID
+		-ClaimAmount greater than zero and within a reasonable range -Correct format of ClaimID

 	**Package Imports**

-		Key Libraries Used:
+		**Key Libraries Used:**

 			1.Cucumber Annotations (@Given, @When, @Then) – Define step mappings.
 			2.JUnit Assertions (Assert.fail()) – Enforce test failures when validation fails.
 			3.Logging (SLF4J Logger) – Tracks execution flow and errors.
 			4.File Processing (Filemerger.mergeFiles()) – Handles merging CSV files.
 			5.Collections (List, Set, Map) – Store and process patient data.

-4. BookStepDefinitions.java : This class implements Cucumber step definitions for testing a book retrieval API using RestAssured.
+5. BookStepDefinitions.java : This class implements Cucumber step definitions for testing a book retrieval API using RestAssured.
 It follows BDD (Behavior-Driven Development) principles to validate API responses.

    Key Components:

 	1. Class-Level Variables

 		request: Stores the RestAssured request specification.
 		response: Stores the API response.
 		apiEndpoint: The base API URL, loaded from a properties file.
 		isbn: Stores the ISBN of the book being queried.

-	2. Initialization & Configuration
+	3. Initialization & Configuration

 		The constructor BookStepDefinitions() loads API properties from config.properties. loadProperties(): Reads the API base URL from the properties file.

         3. Step Definitions

 			Given Steps
-	@Given("a book exists with an isbn of {string}")
-		Sets up a request for a valid book with the given ISBN.
+				@Given("a book exists with an isbn of {string}") Sets up a request for a valid book with the given ISBN.
 				@Given("no book exists with an isbn of {string}") Sets up a request for an invalid ISBN to test negative scenarios.
 			When Steps
 				@When("a user retrieves the book by isbn")
 					Sends a GET request to fetch book details using ISBN.
 			Then Steps
 				@Then("the status code is {int}")
 					Verifies the response status code.
 				@Then("response includes the following")
 					Asserts that the response contains expected key-value pairs.
 				@Then("response includes the following in any order") Similar to the previous step but allows any order for values.
 					Additional Helper Methods

-	normalizePublisherDateValues(List<String> dateValues): Extracts only the year from a full date (e.g., "2022-05-10" → "2022").
+	4.normalizePublisherDateValues(List<String> dateValues): Extracts only the year from a full date (e.g., "2022-05-10" → "2022").

-    Summary
-	Loads API configuration dynamically.
-	Sends requests to fetch book details by ISBN.
-	Validates response status code and expected values.
-	Handles both positive and negative test cases.
-	Uses assertions (assertThat) to ensure correctness.

 4. Filemerger.java: The Filemerger class is responsible for reading and merging data from multiple file formats (CSV, Excel, Text, JSON) and writing the merged data to a new output file (merged_data.txt).